STUDY

 Career Opportunities

 A history degree prepares you for a very wide variety of career paths and we’re excited to help you on that journey.
-Susan Wojcicki (CEO of YouTube from 2014-2023), President of the United States Joe Biden, and Louis Theroux, as just three examples, have all graduated from history programmes.
+Susan Wojcicki (CEO of YouTube from 2014-2023), former President of the United States Joe Biden, and Louis Theroux, as just three examples, have all graduated from history programmes.
 Many of the skills we focus on appear in the World Economic Forum’s list of top 10 skills of 2050, including analytical and critical thinking, active learning, analysis, creativity, flexibility, problem-solving, and comfort tackling complexity.
 It’s no surprise that The Telegraph ranks History as one of the Top Ten subjects for employability.

 Graduates of our programme go on to careers in a broad range of sectors, including: